-Often in the realm of IT management the thought of IT compliance is associated with information security.
+Often in the realm of IT management, the thought of IT compliance is associated with information security.
 This is unfortunately not the case as they are two very different things.
-In this article we will simplify compliance, and discuss why a pro-active security program is the ideal approach for modern business practice.
+In this article, we will simplify compliance, and discuss why a pro-active security program is the ideal approach for modern business practice.

 To what degree, and how a company becomes compliant is kinda left up in the air.
 An organization can use any number of methods to satisfy the requirements of a compliance check.
-This is why being complaint does not mean the company is secure.
+This is why being a complaint does not mean the company is secure.
 Let’s take a look at an example, from PCI DSS 3.2 – 11.1 :

 “Implement processes to test for the presence of wireless access points (802.11), and detect and identify all authorized and unauthorized wireless access points on a quarterly basis.
 Note: Methods that may be used in the process include but are not limited to wireless network scans, physical/logical inspections of system components and infrastructure, network access control (NAC), or wireless IDS/IPS.
 Whichever methods are used, they must be sufficient to detect and identify both authorized and unauthorized devices. “

 This is a great example where actual security can be greatly overlooked.
 A company can actually exceed the satisfaction for this check and still be very insecure.
-Yes the business needs to do this, however monitoring for rogue wireless access points needs to be continuous, not quarterly satisfying a checkbox.
+Yes, the business needs to do this, however monitoring for rogue wireless access points needs to be continuous, not quarterly satisfying a checkbox.
 If you’re serious about stopping potential wireless threats continuous around the clock monitoring and response should be in place.
 Reality: a successful wireless attack can be extremely fast, why shouldn’t your response be?

 Similarly in the compliance space, but this time HIPAA Security instead of PCI-DSS, we can look at C.F.R. § 164.308(a) which states in order to be compliant you must develop procedures for monitoring log-in attempts and reporting discrepancies.

-In conclusion we’ve answered why compliance does not equal security, and discussed taking the next proactive security step needed in this ever evolving world.
+In conclusion, we’ve answered why compliance does not equal security and discussed taking the next proactive security step needed in this ever-evolving world.
 If you are interested in taking your compliance where it impacts security, give us a ring or contact us for a demo!